Generating function for projected entangled-pair states: Applications

 \subsection{Spin-\texorpdfstring{$1/2$}{1/2} \texorpdfstring{$J_1$}{J1}-\texorpdfstring{$J_2$}{J2} antiferromagnet}

-In the previous sections, we have studied models with only nearest neighbor couplings using our method.
-Both the transverse field Ising model and Heisenberg model have served as good benchmarks and have been studied earlier using conventional iPEPS construction for excited states~\cite{Vanderstraeten2019a, Ponsioen2020, Ponsioen2022, Vanderstraeten2015}.
-Here, we aim to push further and study the $J_1-J_2$ model where the next-nearest-neighbor coupling introduces frustration and thus exotic underlying states~\cite{Morita2015,Liu2022}.
+In the previous subsections, we have studied models with only nearest neighbor couplings using our method.
+Both the transverse-field Ising model and Heisenberg model have served as good benchmarks and have been studied earlier using conventional iPEPS construction for excited states~\cite{Vanderstraeten2019a, Ponsioen2020, Ponsioen2022, Vanderstraeten2015}.
+Here, we aim to push further and study the $J_1-J_2$ model where the NNN coupling introduces frustration and thus exotic ground states~\cite{Morita2015,Liu2022}.
 The Hamiltonian is given by:

 where the $J_1$ ($J_2$) term runs over all (next-)nearest-neighbor pairs on the square lattice.